vuetifyjs/vuetify/packages/docs-next/src/pages/en/getting-started/browser-support.md

 ---
+meta:
+  title: Supported browsers
   description: Vuetify is a progressive framework that supports all evergreen browsers and IE11 / Safari with polyfill.
   keywords: vuetify browser support
 ---

 # Browser support